Effective: June 27, 2022

 If you are uncomfortable having a cookie placed on your system, you may elect to turn off the cookie or delete existing cookies in your browser.
 If you turn off or delete the ShipStation cookie, you may not be able to receive special offers or personalized content from ShipStation.

 Technologies such as cookies, or similar technologies, are used by ShipStation and our partners (e.g. network advertising partners), affiliates, or analytics or service providers (e.g. online customer support providers).
 These technologies are used in analyzing trends, administering the site, tracking user movements around the site and to gather demographic information about our user base as a whole.
 We may receive reports based on the use of these technologies by these companies on an individual as well as aggregated basis.

-European Union data subjects will only have cookies places on their system if they affirmatively opt-in to such tracking.
-European Union data subjects may visit http://www.youronlinechoices.eu/ to understand more about Cookies and other tracking technologies in each European Union countries.
+EU data subjects will only have cookies placed on their system if they affirmatively opt-in to such tracking.
+EU data subjects may visit http://www.youronlinechoices.eu/ to understand more about Cookies and other tracking technologies in each European Union country.

 Customers in Canada may visit http://youradchoices.ca/ to understand more about Cookies and other tracking technologies in Canada.

 Click here to opt out of targeted ads on Facebook.